schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Detention

-A fretted slicing machine tender permits a supply-side windfall at a answerable sauna.
+A fretted slicing machine tender permits a supply-side windfall at an answerable sauna.

 ## Success